by Catherine Pratt

 Figuring out the real reason you’re so mad will help you to see the whole situation in a different light.
 It’s much easier to let go of that negative inner voice conversation when you understand why it is that you are so angry.

-4. Lessons? - Are there any lessons you’ve learnt in this situation?
+Are there any lessons you’ve learned in this situation?
 Did you learn how it feels when you’re not appreciated or when you’re taken advantage of?
 Could be a valuable lesson on how not to treat others.
 Did you learn how to handle the situation better in the future?

 Just by thinking about the situation in a slightly different way, can be enough to get you off the raging conversation trap.
 Raging conversations are simply a waste of energy.
 They get us nowhere and they are emotionally draining.
 By thinking of the situation in a different way instead of just “raging” we can learn from the situation and move on rather than getting stuck in a negative energy rut.